jiinjeong/CSVolunteer/README.md

     }
     ```
    * Hex Codes and RGB Values *(Optional)*
      * What if we want to use a very specific color that is not among the pre-named colors?
-We can use a hex code or RGB values as the value of the property.
+We can use a hex code or RGB value as the value of the property.
        * We can use a color picker, such as [this one](https://htmlcolorcodes.com/color-picker/) or [this one](https://www.w3schools.com/colors/colors_picker.asp?color=%23ffab00), to generate these codes for us.
        * But if you would like to understand how they work, read on!
      * Hex codes